This is the current, active Terms of Service

 Disputes, Choice of Law, Venue, and Conflicts

-You agree to indemnify and hold harmless HHS, including CMS, its contractors, employees, agents, and the like, from and against any and all claims and expenses, including attorney’s fees, arising out of your use of the API, including but not limited to violation of this Agreement.
+You agree to indemnify and hold harmless HHS, including CMS, its contractors, employees, agents, and the like, from and against any and all claims and expenses, including attorney’s fees, arising out of your use of the Blue Button 2.0 APIs, including but not limited to violation of these Terms.